VnUgE/VNLib.Core/README.md

 *A Mono-repo for "core" VNLib projects for simplicity.*

 ### What is VNLib.Core?
-VNLib is a collection of .NET/C# (mostly) libraries that I maintain for many private and public projects.
+VNLib is a collection of cross platform .NET/C#/C libraries that I maintain for many private and public projects.
 VNLib.Core is a subset of the larger collection of projects I have named VNLib.
 This repo contains libraries I consider to be utility only, or building blocks that are individually useful for other projects.
 You will likely see many or most of them used across may other VNLib type projects.
 These libraries are meant to be stand-alone, meaning that there are no required* external dependencies (except the [mscorelib](https://github.com/dotnet/runtime)).
 For example the [VNLib.Utils](lib/Utils/#) library is a standalone, 0 required dependency library that is useful for, logging, common extensions, and a significant collection of memory related utilities.

 ### Dependencies
 Any libraries in this repository that contain external dependencies will be mentioned explicitly in the library's readme.
 I intend to limit this behavior, as it is the reason this repository exists.